 - By allowing you to build an onboarding checklist with custom learning activities for new hires

-- By allowing you to organize onboarding tasks according to due date; learning leaders can configure custom milestones to set the pace for each employee’s onboarding-related training.
+- By allowing you to organise onboarding tasks according to the due date, learning leaders can configure custom milestones to set the pace for each employee’s onboarding-related training.

 - By determining knowledge gaps and tailoring the ongoing reinforcement training accordingly.

-- By supporting not just training modules but also live, in-person tasks (like management-led facility tours) that can be scheduled and confirmed within our onboarding LMS.
+- By supporting training modules and live, in-person tasks (like management-led facility tours) that can be scheduled and confirmed within our onboarding LMS.

 Axonify supports continuous training: